A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-7471

-CVE-2025-7471 is a critical SQL injection flaw in Code-projects Modern Bag 1.0 affecting the admin login functionality.
-Attackers can exploit this remotely to compromise databases.
-This article covers technical details.
+CVE-2025-7471 is a critical SQL injection vulnerability in Code-projects Modern Bag 1.0 affecting the admin login functionality.
+Attackers can exploit this remotely to compromise the database.
+This article covers technical details, affected versions, impact analysis, and mitigation strategies.

 CVE-2025-7471 Overview